arkarkark/arkarkark.github.io/_posts/2021-02-23-rocksta-fpv.md

 It says the protocol used by the transmitter is AFHDS 2A which is the same as the Flysky transmitter I used with my planes.
 I was really hoping I could use that rather than the trigger/wheel controller it came with but I was unable to bind the two.

+I've since learned that the best battery to fill the whole compartment and get the most drive time is a [Tattu 450 75C 2S](https://www.genstattu.com/tattu-450mah-7-4v-75c-2s1p-lipo-battery-pack-with-jst-syp-plug.html)

 The Z-Bend pliers are great by the way, well worth it.